 1st: The flame of passion will burn brightly in various locations across Japan

-A Heritage Flame Celebration will be held in Stoke Mandeville in Great Britain – the spiritual birthplace of the Paralympic Movement – and flame-lighting festivals will take place at several locations across the host country, Japan, between 13 and 17 August.
+A Heritage Flame Celebration will be held in Stoke Mandeville in Great Britain – the spiritual birthplace of the Paralympic Movement – and flame-lighting festivals will take place at several locations across the host country, Japan.
 These flames will also visit schools, hospitals and facilities connected with the Paralympics in each prefecture of Japan.

 2nd: The brilliant light tours the co-host prefectures of the Paralympic Games